ishandutta2007/ishandutta2007.github.io/privacypolicy.markdown

 ---
 layout: page
-title: About
+title: Privacy Policy
-permalink: /about/
+permalink: /privacypolicy/
 ---

-good job
+Here is the policy

 You can find the policy for Minima:
 [jekyll][jekyll-organization] /